catppuccin/userstyles/docs/src/content/docs/contributing/guides/syntax-highlighting.md

 ## Chroma

-Add the following lines to the top of the userstyle, beneath the `@-moz-document` line.
+After including the CSS variables with the mixin specified above, add the following lines at the top of the userstyle, beneath the `@-moz-document` line.

 ```css
 @import (css)